matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

 When the current response page is full, the current state should be persisted and a pagination token should be generated (if there is more data to return).
-If the client does not request the next page after a short period of time the persisted data may be discarded to limit resource usage.
+To prevent resource exhaustion, the server may expire persisted data that it deems to be stale.

 The persisted state will include: